chris-misa/contools-ping/README.md

 # Questions

+For current startHost.sh:
+  1) Is 'time' reporting correct statistics: there should be socket snd/rcv, no?
+  2) Can this script be generalized: execute an arbitrary procedure from host and from container?

+For larger data / experiment management:

 How to listen for experiment termination from target nodes.
 How to copy data out of test machines?
 (Where to?
 What protocol?)